Orlando tragedy: Two officers remembered

 She grew up in the Orlando area and had worked 17 years for the police department, Police Chief John Mina said.

-Clayton was involved in Operation Positive Direction, a youth mentoring program that helps middle and high school students "who face social, economic and academic challenges in an effort to set them on successful paths for their future," the city website said.
+Clayton was involved in Operation Positive Direction, he said.
+That's a youth mentoring program that helps middle and high school students "who face social, economic and academic challenges in an effort to set them on successful paths for their future," the city website said.

 "She personally traveled and mentored kids in this area and went on trips to Washington, D.C., and other parts of the country," Mina said.